Autumn Statement 2023

 The formalization of the merge of the R&D SME scheme and the large business scheme planned for April 2024 was revelated in the Autumn Statement.
 Despite already being on the radar for those who closely followed the topic, this new tax relief format, which has amalgamated existing schemes, has now gained much wider attention.
 There is speculation that the launch of this merge will be delayed but so far all announcements speak to pacing towards that date as on target.
 At present we have been provided with high level guidance which is expected to increase the benefit that large companies are receiving, whilst also reducing the benefit that small companies are receiving, with the overall aim being simplification for both groups.
 We view this as likely to result in faster processing and hope that this will lead to a reduction in fraud and error, as this is mostly associated with the SME company scheme.
 Although a win, this is the fair and right thing to do and this moves legislation in line with common sense, rewarding R&D investment.

 With this transition, a greater amount of companies are likely to see the benefit, especially businesses who are spending a significant amount of time doing R&D, making the scheme accessible to more companies.
 Ironically, the main objective of this integration was to simplify claiming R&D tax relief, however, in reality, the new format adds a layer of complexity and poses the opportunity for increased confusion from claimants regarding which scheme to claim under.
-If a company are on the borderline of the cut off from one scheme to another, for example, spending 31% on R&D, when the merge is onboarded, claims could be rejected due to incorrect scheme selection if entered in the more generous scheme without meeting the qualifying threshold.
+If a company is on the borderline of the cut off from one scheme to another, for example, spending 31% on R&D, when the merge is onboarded, claims could be rejected due to incorrect scheme selection if entered in the more generous scheme without meeting the qualifying threshold.
 For example, companies may assume a spend in R&D of 31% and in reality spent 29%.

 Former Chancellor, Lord Philip Hammond comments, “In a difficult fiscal situation, the Chancellor has rightly chosen to use some of his firepower to support businesses, and especially small businesses.
 The welcome announcement that the 100% expensing regime will be permanent, and the continuation of various rates reliefs, together with the signals that previously announced changes to the R&D tax credits scheme will go ahead, all point to increased need for good and accurate advice to ensure that businesses benefit from the reliefs that are intended for them.”